 Note: There are many fragile habitats with rare plants.
 Please stay on the designated trails.

-Our favorite hike at Craggy (and one of our favorites in the Asheville area) is the Craggy Pinnacle Trail.
+Our favorite hike at Craggy (and one of best in the Asheville area) is the Craggy Pinnacle Trail.
 It's a 1.5-mile roundtrip hike to the top for exceptional panoramic views that are hard to top in Western North Carolina.
 See our Craggy Pinnacle Guide.
 (Photo above)

 The Craggy Gardens Trail (above) can be accessed from the south end of the Visitor Center Parking area or from the north end of the Picnic Area.
 From the Visitor Center, the trail begins as a self-guided nature trail with a moderate uphill climb for 3/10 of a mile to a large trail shelter.
 A short spur to the left crosses the rhododendron bald to a overlook.
 If you begin at the Picnic Area, it's a 8/10 of a mile uphill hike to the shelter and bald area.

 The Douglas Falls Trail (also known as Carter Creek Falls Trails) is via the Mountains-to-Sea Trail.
 From the Greybeard Mountain Overlook (at Milepost 363.4, about a mile drive north of the Visitor Center), travel the MTS Trail south for one mile to the intersection with the falls trail.
 Follow the falls trail three miles through a mixed hardwood forest to its termination at the falls.
 The trail winds past a series of cascades and two virgin hemlock groves before reaching the 70-foot Douglas Creek Falls.
-This strenuous, but rewarding, 4-mile hike (8 miles roundtrip).
+This is a very strenuous 8 miles roundtrip.